 I'm an Associate Professor at Simon Fraser University, in Burnaby, British Columbia.
 I work in philosophy of science, and in metaphysics and epistemology broadly construed.
 Much of my work relates in one way or another to causation: causal explanation, application of causal methodology to case studies in philosophy of science, problems related to mental causation and to the connections between action and causation, and the metaphysics of causation.
 I also have ongoing work in time and temporal experience.

-I am now starting on a project funded by the Foundational Questions Institute (FQXi) on Consciousness in the Physical World.
+I am working on a project funded by the Foundational Questions Institute (FQXi) on Consciousness in the Physical World.
 My project considers the behavior of specifically temporal variables in information theory as it is used in the Integrated Information Theory of Consciousness (Tononi et al).
 My project will bypass details from neuroscience to consider constraints and possibilities on the specifically temporal structure(s) of any consciousness, as modeled in IITC, and to compare the fit between known temporal features of consciousness and the representation of these temporal features in IITC.
-This project is commencing in 2021 and will take about two years.
+This project commenced in 2021 and will take about two years.

 My ongoing central projects focus on patterns and pattern identification, mathematical versus causal explanation especially as related to model use, and on implications of the causal nexus from Salmon for pattern ontologies for phenomena.
 This is a development and extension of the information theoretic account of causation (see Patterns, Information, and Causation, J Phil).
 This is a multi-year ongoing project, so do feel free to email and ask about the current works in progress.

 I am co-editing, with Sandra D. Mitchell, a focused volume, The Pragmatist Challenge (OUP), with chapters that have emerged from the talks and discussions in the Pragmatism, Metaphysics, and Philosophy of Science workshops.
-The volume will lay out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
-The timeline has been delayed (even before anything that could be called 'present circumstances'! but the MS will be finalized by late summer, 2021.
+The volume lays out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
+The volume will be out in February 2023.